 Pros and Cons of iPhone SE

 Great design.
-Many customers, including myself, still think that iPhone 5 is the best designed iPhone yet.
+Many customers still think that iPhone 5 is the best designed iPhone.

-- A9 chip, which provides the same powerful process and graphic performance as iPhone 6S.
+A9 chip, which provides the same process and graphics performance as iPhone 6S.

 The answer is NO.

 After considering all the pros and cons stated above, I have decided to stay with iPhone 6 Plus for now.
-The main reason for that will be the fact that in just 6 months Apple will unveil the iPhone 7, which, as always, will be called the biggest change to iPhone since the first iPhone.
+The main reason for that will be the fact that in just six months Apple will unveil the iPhone 7, which, as always, will be called the most significant change to iPhone since the first iPhone.